 Take it slow.
 If you do get caught in some weather, the best thing you can do is slow down and be respectful of the conditions.
 Remember that it will take you longer to stop on a wet or icy surface and adjust your speed and the distance between your car and others accordingly.
 If you are going uphill, accelerate slowly but steadily to avoid getting stuck.
 Driving downhill?
 Put your car in a lower gear to limit your use of the brakes.

+Know your vehicle.
 It’s a good idea to learn about how your car works before you hit the road during winter weather – traction control, anti-lock brake, and four-wheel drive systems can be helpful, but only if you know how to use them properly.
 Your car’s manual should tell you and may also offer tips for winter weather driving.